Critical conversations every couple should have

 I was married to a computer geek.
 We had four websites and Gary was the genius behind it all.
 He once mentioned locating a company that hosted our non-profit website for free.
 But I had no clue who that was, or who hosted the other three sites.
 Or from whom we had purchased our domain names.
 Trust me.
 These people all wanted to be paid.
 Annually.

 Does your spouse have an interest or small business that you assume will die right along with him/her?
 Don’t assume anything; instead, learn what’s going on.

 The last update to our will was when our children were younger than our grandchildren are today.
 (Tells you how often we thought of death and dying.)
 Most assets are not distributed by will, i.e., life insurance and investments; these are passed on to the named beneficiaries.
 For owned property where no beneficiary is named, each state has its own set of laws that parcels out properties to nearest relatives.
 It would be wise to have a plan in place long before it’s needed.

 5. Future plans

 I once said to Gary that I would miss his wisdom.
 “Who would I ask for advice on major decision making?”
 I lamented.
-And so it was helpful that we discussed a few scenarios, after which Gary said, with his signature tongue-in-cheek humor, that I was going to need to look for a rich husband.
+And so it was helpful that we discussed a few scenarios, after which Gary said, in his signature tongue-in-cheek style, that I would need to look for a rich husband.